msv-lab/f1x/README.md

 ## Evaluation ##

 f1x has been evaluated on main automated program repair benchmarks.
-We provide a [benchmarking infrastructure](doc/Benchmarking.md) and instantly available environments for reproducing the results.
+We provide a [benchmarking infrastructure](doc/Benchmarking.md) and instantly available environments for reproducing our experiments.
 The following data is obtained with `f1x 0.1`:

 | Benchmark | Defects | Plausible patches | Correct patches | Avg. time | Reproduction package